 This deduction can really add up.
-For example, if you have $100,000 in pass-through income, you could qualify to deduct $20,000, reducing your income taxes by a whopping $4,800 if you're in the 24% income tax bracket.
+For example, if you have $100,000 in pass-through income, you could qualify to deduct $20,000, reducing your income taxes by a whopping $4,400 if you're in the 22% income tax bracket.
 Clearly, all small business owners need to understand this complex deduction.
-Here are the requirements to take it.

 For tax purposes, what distinguishes these types of businesses is that they pay no taxes themselves.
-Instead, the profits (or losses) from such businesses are passed through the business and the owners pay tax on the money on their individual tax returns at their individual tax rates.
+Instead, the profits (or losses) from such businesses are passed through the business, and the owners pay tax on the money on their individual tax returns at their individual tax rates.

 QBI is the net income (profit) your pass-through business earns during the year.
 You determine this by subtracting all your regular business deductions from your total business income.
 QBI includes rental income so long as your rental activity qualifies as a business (as most do).
 It also includes income from publicly traded partnerships, real estate investment trusts (REITs), and qualified cooperatives.

-QBI does not include:
+QBI doesn't include:

-If one or more of your businesses lose money, you deduct the loss from the QBI from your profitable businesses.
-If you have a qualified business loss—that is, your net QBI is zero or less--you get no pass-through deduction for the year.
+If one or more of your separate businesses lose money, you deduct the loss from the QBI of your profitable businesses.
+If you have a qualified business loss—that is, your net QBI is zero or less—you get no pass-through deduction for the year.
 Any loss is carried forward to the next year and is deducted against your QBI for that year.

 Moreover, the deduction can never exceed 20% of your taxable income.